StevenDavid04/DermDetect/README.md

 ## **How it Functions**
 + Take a Picture of the affected area
-+ Our program will cross-reference the image with our database to identify the most liekly type of dermatitis
++ Our program will cross-reference the image with our database to identify the most likely type of dermatitis
 + Based on the result, we'll offer steps you can take to treat your dermatitis